Glossary

 Equal Credit Opportunity Act (ECOA)

-The percentage of property value held by the owner; the difference between the current market value of a property and the outstanding mortgage balance.
+The difference between the current market value of a property and the outstanding mortgage balance.

 Equity loan